RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 ## Data

-This plugin uses the email from Users and the name and description from Groups.
-It will ingest all groups and all users in your Okta organisation.
+It will ingest a subset of data for all groups and all users in your Okta organisation.

 ## References